mattvenn/hackspace-power-controller/project_log.md

 * make post.py create a lock so only one can run at once to avoid too many processes ?

+# 2015-06-04 - Testing

+Still investigating the hangs.
+Got another program called [process_log.py](software/python/process_log.py) that reads the log lines and reports any pair of lines that are more than a set number of seconds apart.
+That's been useful in helping to identify which parts of the code are hanging.

+This test was with an invalid rfid card on top of the reader.
+It shows that the code is sometimes taking 30 seconds to read the rfid.

+    from: 06-04 08:34:23 finished
+    to  : 06-04 08:34:53 rfid available  took 30.0 secs

+And here's some logs showing what happens when the arduino code checks the rfid with the cached users using query.py:

+    from: 06-03 08:35:52 about to run
+    to  : 06-03 08:38:45 finished        took 173.0 secs
+    from: 06-03 08:46:04 about to run
+    to  : 06-03 08:47:11 finished        took 67.0 secs

+And here's the log from the python program at the same time:

+    06-03 08:35:55 WARNING  logging unknown rfid [04184A51EB]
+    06-03 08:35:55 INFO     ending
+    06-03 08:38:53 WARNING  logging unknown rfid [04184A51EB]
+    06-03 08:38:53 INFO     ending

+I can see the program starting and ending straight away, but the code on the arduino is hanging for around 3 minutes!
+So I'm assuming the problem is with the Process stuff on the Arduino or the bridge.py program on the Yun.

 # 2015-06-03 - Testing

 As always, it's fairly quick to put together something that sort of works.
 But